Tool List

 jokes = [

 "Why do programmers prefer dark mode?
-Because they don't like bugs.",
+Because they don't like bugs shining.",

-"What do Python and snakes have in common?
-Once they wrap around you, you can't let go.",
+"What do Python and a snake have in common?
+Once you get tangled up, you can't get out.",

-"Why are Java developers rarely invited to parties?
+"Why do Java developers rarely get invited to parties?
 Because they always throw exceptions.",

 ]